benjides/TerraBattleZ/readme.md

 # Terra Battle Z

+(PROJECT STILL IN BETA SOME PARTS MAY NOT EXIST / WORK)

 Terra Battle Z is a complete Database about the Mistwalker's mobile game Terra Battle.
 Here you can find all the source code for the last update on the WebApp.